lah7/sims2-4k-ui-patch/README.md

 2. Extract the contents and run `./sims2-4k-ui-patcher`.
     * You may need to mark it as executable first (usually by right clicking → Properties → Permissions tab).

-Alternately, see [Development](#development) for running from the repository.
+Alternately, see [DEVELOPMENT.md](DEVELOPMENT.md#linux) for running from the repository.
 This will provide a better desktop integration.

 ### macOS

 We don't have a pre-built binary for macOS, but you can run the Python script directly.
-See [Development](#development) for instructions.
+See [DEVELOPMENT.md](DEVELOPMENT.md#macos) for instructions.

 This patch program will work fine if you play the game under a Wine compatibility layer.
 However, if you purchased the [The Sims™ 2: Super Collection],